amishraj/FlowLogExercise/README.md

     ```bash
     ./gradlew build
     ```

+    Note:

+    The first time you build, it might take a couple of minutes.

-	If ./gradlew is not found or executable, you might need to run chmod +x gradlew to make it executable.
+	If `./gradlew` is not found or executable, you might need to run chmod +x gradlew to make it executable.

 	Ensure that your Java environment is correctly set up and that Gradle is installed or you're using the Gradle Wrapper (gradlew).

 3. **Run the Application:**

+	Delete the contents of the `./output/` directory prior to executing, and make sure `src/main/resources` contains the correct input files `flow_logs.txt` and `lookup.csv`.

     ```bash
     ./gradlew run
     ```

 4. **View the Output:**

-   The application output will be stored in the `output/` directory.
+   	You will find the output files `port_protocol_counts.txt` and `tag_counts` in the `./output/` folder.

-5. **Run the Tests:**
+5. **Run the Unit Tests:**

     ```bash
     ./gradlew test
     ```

     This command will execute all the tests in the src/test/java/ directory.

-    Test Output Location: The test results, including pass/fail status and error messages, are stored in the build/reports/tests/test/ directory.
+    Test Output Location: The test results, including pass/fail status and error messages, are stored in the `build/reports/tests/test/` directory.
 The index.html file provides a summary and detailed report of the test execution.